Turn your daily steps into real money with these legitimate walking reward apps.

 Your earning potential depends on the revenue model.
 Ad-based apps can pay more but require more interaction.
 Data-based apps are more passive but pay less.
 Program-linked apps may pay more, but can require specific eligibility.
 Understanding how location-based rewards work helps you see why some models pay better than others.

 The key principle is simple: your attention and activity have real value to advertisers and researchers.
 Walking apps let you capture a small piece of that value.
-For a broader look at earning apps across all categories, see our guide to apps that pay real money.
+Combine your walks with rewards at local gyms and wellness centers for even more earnings.

 12 Apps That Pay You to Walk (Ranked by Earnings)